VerifyTests/Verify/docs/mdsource/naming.source.md

 The file prefix uses the test name.

+### UseDirectory

+A custom directory can be used via `UseDirectory`

+snippet: UseDirectory

+snippet: UseDirectoryFluent

+Will result in `CustomDirectory/TypeName.MethodName.verified.txt`.

 ### UseTypeName

 A custom test name can be used via `UseTypeName`

 snippet: UseTypeName

+snippet: UseTypeNameFluent

 Will result in `CustomTypeName.MethodName.verified.txt`.

-snippet: UseTypeNameFluent

-Will result in `CustomTypeNameFluent.MethodName.verified.txt`.

 ### UseMethodName